surfactants/json-to-sqlite/README.md

 ## to use

-Simply add your JSON files to `data/` and record them in `manifest.txt`
+Simply add your JSON files to `data/` and record them in `manifest.txt`.
+Binary files go in `binary/` and are recorded in `manifest_binary.txt`

 The example files are derived from a game, for which I made this program.
 If you're me, or you exist in an unknown future, it is accessible at [surfactants/asteroids](https://github.com/surfactants/asteroids)

 ## caveats

-- The JSON file must begin with a dummy entry, formatted as "KEY" : "TYPE"
+- Each JSON file must begin with a dummy entry, formatted as `"KEY":"TYPE"`
-- The primary key must be identified in the type string (i.e. "NAME" : "TEXT PRIMARY KEY NOT NULL")
+- Primary key must be identified in the type string (i.e. "NAME" : "TEXT PRIMARY KEY NOT NULL")
+- Binary JSON files only need one value per entry (`"NAME":"FILENAME"`),
+- *except for the first*, which also requires `"DATA":"BLOB"`
 - One table per json file
-- Cannot handle binary data